 Scouts and Nonprofits Information

-We also understand that you can bring the groups!
-Getting folks on the water is what we do.
-Our attitude is the more people we can get on the water the better place the world will be.
+We understand that you can certainly bring quite the groups!
+Never fear, getting folks on the water is what we do.
+Our attitude is the more people we can get on the water, the better place the world will be.

-Our special discounted Scout/Nonprofit rate is based on a discount from our regular, multiboat canoe or kayak, per day (minimum 5 boats).
+Our special discounted Scout/Nonprofit rate is based on a discount from our regular, multiboat canoe or kayak rate, with a minimum of 5 boats.
 You will paddle the same high quality roylex Wenonah canoes as our other customers and will also get a more comfortable PFD to wear instead of the “Mae West” orange life vests, while supplies last.
 Please contact us regarding trips ending downriver from Boscobel.

 Scout and NonProfit Frequently Asked Questions